Anish407/Tryout_Docker/readme.md

 docker pull myrepo/myapp:1.0

 Docker checks your host CPU/OS and pulls the matching variant automatically.
- - If your machine is amd64 ? it pulls the amd64 image.
+ - If your machine is amd64 â†’ it pulls the amd64 image.
- - If your machine is arm64 ? it pulls the arm64 image.
+ - If your machine is arm64 â†’ it pulls the arm64 image.
 It creates two images under one tag.
 The tag points to a manifest that chooses the right image for the platform.

 # Refernces